-2016 is long over, and if you haven't already it's time to solidify a marketing campaign strategy for 2017 that will launch your business to the next level.
+It's time to solidify a marketing campaign strategy for 2020 that will launch your business to the next level.
 Sounds good, but how?

 1. Lean Towards Influencer Marketing Instead of Celebrity Endorsements